SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-625A_Serial.md

 Finally, the **Redundancy State and Offline Unit Status** allow you to monitor the redundancy setup - both the status of the active modem (i.e. *Online* or *Offline*) and the detected presence of a redundancy switch.

-Note that the SNMP version also contains the **New redundancy status**, with more information than the Redundancy State parameter, but this is **not available** in the serial version of the driver.
+Note that the SNMP version also contains the **New redundancy status**, with more information than the Redundancy State parameter, but this is **not available** in the serial version of the connector.

 ### FSK